Table of Contents

 Did you ever have your veggies go bad even after you’d put them in the refrigerator?
-While you may have the right idea about keeping your vegetables in cold temperatures, there are certain types which actually cannot stand temperatures below the standard room temperature.
-In this article let’s take a look at some of these vegetables and understand why they should not be stored in the fridge.
+While you may have the right idea about keeping your vegetables in cold temperatures, there are certain types that actually cannot stand temperatures below the standard room temperature.
+In this article let’s take a look at some of these vegetables and understand why they should not be stored in the foods not to put in fridge.

 Also, read about: Antioxidant Foods in India.